Mark Perry (musician)

 Mark Perry is a British writer and musician, and former fanzine publisher.

 Perry was a bank clerk when, inspired by The Ramones, he founded the punk fanzine Sniffin' Glue (And Other Rock 'n' Roll Habits) in 1976.
-Publication ceased in August 1977 when he founded the band Alternative TV.
+The publication ceased in August 1977 when he founded the band Alternative TV.

 Alternative TV

-ATV released their first single "Love Lies Limp" as a flexi disc given away free with Sniffin' Glue 12 in 1977.
+Alternative TV released their first single "Love Lies Limp" as a flexi disc given away free with Sniffin' Glue 12 in 1977.
 They then released the following singles on Deptford Fun City records: "How Much Longer / You Bastard (1977)", "Life After Life / Life After Dub (1978)" and "Action Time Vision / Another Coke (1978)".

 Alex Fergusson left the band due to "musical differences" prior to the band releasing their first album, The Image Has Cracked (1978).

 There were two further singles:- "The Force Is Blind" / "Lost in Room" (1979) and "Love Lies Limp" / "Life" (1979) - a posthumous release.
 They released a further LP:- Vibing Up the Senile Man (1979).
 Reformed versions of the group (with Perry as the only constant) have released numerous singles, EPs and albums since the early 1990s.